SEMI EDA/Interface A Standards Overview

 SEMI EDA/Interface A Standards

-Cimetrix was at the forefront of the EDA/Interface A standards development from the beginning, and remains dedicated to the evolution and use of these standards.
+Cimetrix Incorporated was at the forefront of the EDA/Interface A standards development from the beginning, and remains dedicated to the evolution and use of these standards.
 We collaborated with SEMATECH to develop the EDA Equipment Client Connection Emulator to support Freeze Version I (1105), and then for Freeze Version II (0710).
-Today, Cimetrix offers ECCE Plus, which supports both versions of the EDA standards.
+Today, we offer Cimetrix ECCE Plus, which supports both versions of the EDA standards.

 EDA/Interface A is comprised of multiple SEMI standards all of which are available for download from the SEMI website.
 The following five are the primary SEMI standards: